 The Contents of The Main Components in Eucommia Leaf Extract

 We analyzed an aliquot of ELE produced from Eucommia leaves cultivated in Japan and China based on a content of 85 mg GEA and measured the amount of CA and ASP in the extracts.
-CA and ASP were present at 48.6–75.7 mg and 14.8–21.6 mg, respectively, in 1.20–1.33 g of ELE extract [1].
+CA and ASP were present at 48.6–75.7 mg and 14.8–21.6 mg, respectively, in 1.20–1.33 g of ELE [1].
 The activity of CA from coffee beans has been analyzed in rats and humans with respect to its antihypertensive and anti-obesity effects.
 The minimum active amount of CA in a human clinical trial was reported to be 185 mg daily to assess antihypertensive effects [2], and 297 mg daily for determining its anti-obesity effects [3].
 In addition, the minimum amount of CA in animal studies was reported to be 300 mg/kg/day in rats for antihypertensive effects [4], and 100 mg/kg/day in mice for anti-obesity tests [5].
 The content of CA in ELE (48.6–75.7 mg/85 mg GEA) is too small to demonstrate antihypertensive or anti-obesity effects.
 Therefore, we concluded that the effects observed with ELE in both humans and rats are likely not due to CA. Therefore, this review is focused on the antihypertensive and anti-obesity effects resulting from GEA and ASP in ELE.

 Atrial Natriuretic Peptide Secretion by Geniposidic Acid in Eucommia Leaf Extracts in Rats